 It is by following her heart that Chen Gao always finds value on the road to pursuing her dreams.
 Chen completed her BS in Biology at Nankai University in Tianjin, China.
 She earned her PhD in Molecular Biology here at UCLA under the supervision of Dr. Yibin Wang.
 Chen has also won the 2011 AHA BCVS (American Heart Association Basic Cardiovascular Scientific Sessions) Young Investigator Travel Award1 and the 2013 ISHR Richard J. Bing Award.

-Dr Wang taught me how to be creative which, along with re-membering my passion, helped pave my path.
-My PhD proj-ect was also fun.
-Throughout the project, I learned how to troubleshoot, how to interpret my results, how to communi-cate my ideas, and how to think out of the box to chase bigger principal investigators care so much for the success of young scientists.
+Dr. Wang taught me how to be creative which, along with remembering my passion, helped pave my path.
+My PhD project was also fun.
+Throughout the project, I learned how to troubleshoot, how to interpret my results, how to communicate my ideas, and how to think out of the box to chase bigger questions.
+I felt very fortunate as both a graduate student and postdoctoral fellow to study at UCLA as it has a large number of cardiovascular research facilities where you can meet many experts in cardiovascular diseases.
+There is such a willingness to collaborate with different labs, and it’s clear the principal investigators care so much for the success of young scientists.

 Originally published in Circluation Review and written by Pam Goldberg-Smith